albertli703/whatsapp/README.md

 Choose txt_to_xlsx_chi for exported format [dd/m/yyyy 上午 h/mm/ss] Sender: Content

-The code splited each line of the txt file into 4 parts:
+The code split each line of the txt file into 4 parts:

 1. Date
 2. Time